miwgu/Tset_GraphQL_Frontend/README.md

 # Frontend_React + Vite _Book management App_GraphQL
 ## Development

-This is fashion Applicatin for e-commerce.
-I try to use Material UI to create interface.
-There is a customer role as user just now.
+This frontend application is implemented using GraphQL.
+Compared to a backend using REST APIs, it is designed with attention to **frontend data fetching and cache management characteristics** as well as **security considerations**.

+- Data fetching and cache management
+  - Queries use `cache-first` policy for fast rendering
+  - Cache is manually updated after mutations to keep the UI consistent
+- Security
+  - Authentication errors are handled by error codes, without exposing internal details to the user
+  - Sensitive data is controlled as needed

 ## Client-side Authentication Error Handling